CarlosMecha/dwm/README.md

 ## Requirements

 In order to build dwm you need the Xlib header files.
+In Ubuntu systems, you can find them on the following packages:
+- `libx11-dev`
+- `libxft-dev`
+- `libxinerama-dev`

 ## Installation